-BENLYSTA is a prescription medicine used to treat people 5 years of age and older with active systemic lupus erythematosus (SLE or lupus) or active lupus nephritis (LN) (lupus-related kidney inflammation) who are receiving other lupus medicines.
-It is not known if BENLYSTA is safe/effective in people with severe active central nervous system lupus.
-It is not known if BENLYSTA, given under the skin, is safe/effective in:
+BENLYSTA is a prescription medicine used to treat people with active systemic lupus erythematosus (SLE or lupus) or active lupus nephritis (lupus-related kidney inflammation) who are receiving other lupus medicines.
+It's unknown if BENLYSTA is safe/effective in children under 5 years when given in a vein or under 18 years when given under the skin.
+BENLYSTA is not for people with severe active central nervous system lupus.